danzeng8/TopoRoot/ReadMe.md

-# TopoRoot: A method for computing hierarchy and fine-grained traits of maize roots from CT images
+# TopoRoot: A method for computing hierarchy and fine-grained traits of maize roots from X-ray CT images

 ![](pics/pipeline.PNG)
 ## Introduction